romanticusanima/aus-weather-app-streamlit/README.md

-# Aus Weather App Streamlit
+# Australian Weather App Streamlit

 This project demonstrates how to deploy a machine learning model using Streamlit to predict weather in Australia.
 The application allows users to input today's weather characteristics and get a tomorrow prediction based on the trained model Random Forest.